My overview of a job in investment accounting for an insurance company

 Each customization of the system or reporting you do will have to be upgraded and as things changed will have to be maintained.
 Investment accounting for insurance companies can be fun if you keep it simple.

 But the bottom line insurance accounting jobs are pretty easy and stable and well paid but not very exciting.
 There is no rush in accounting.
-If you are in investment accounting for insurance companies you will have a pretty nice life is you have an existing other life.
+If you are in investment accounting for insurance companies you will have a pretty nice life if you have an existing other life.
 Ask me any questions if you like about this type of job.

 More compensation comes with more stress.
 It’s not easy being a manager unless you have the right people work for you.
-Most people don’t have strong work ethic.
+Most people don’t have a strong work ethic.
 I trained over ten people in the last ten years; I haven’t seen a really good one.
 That’s another reason I am doing three people’s job.
 I don’t mind getting paid $80k being a senior analyst, this way I can spend more time with my children.
-I can do a senior analyst job easily and I don’t have to manage people and deal with the politics.
+I can do a senior analyst job easily and I don’t have to manage people and deal with politics.
 The extra 20-30k is not worth it.